Xkonti/streaming-utils/README.md

-# streaming-utils
+# Streamin utilities
-Small utilities for livestreaming
+Small set if snall utilities for livestreaming!